Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 That’s a fair concern!
 Some people think I’m just doing a marketing scam to suddenly become “The Tourette’s comedian” in order to play that unique sympathy card for exposure.
 I’m aware that this is something people are wary of.
 I want to make it clear I specifically do not want to be known just for the Tourette’s, and would much rather have people like my stand-up for the jokes about animals and shit lol.
 To be honest, I do use it as an initial foot in the door, but I have no intention of basing my act around it.

 But also, nope anyway!
 I started doing comedy way before I was diagnosed, in late 2013, specifically doing improv.
 2014 is when I started doing stand-up, and I even have footage of my early act without any noticeable tics.
 The Tourette’s got worse over the course of several months in late 2015.
 I took time to adjust my personal life to this new situation, and figuring out how to fit it into my act.
 That second part didn’t take long to be honest, since my jokes are short enough for me to methodically hold and release the tension while performing.
 (Improv was harder since scenes are longer, and the joke was that all my characters just also had Tourette’s).
-The first video that hit the front page of reddit was filmed in mid 2017, after more than a year and a half of adjustment.
+The first video that did well online was filmed in mid 2017, after more than a year and a half of adjustment.

 Tourette’s in my Stand-Up